 New Electric Buses for Cross-Causeway Commuters

-New fleet of 12 electric buses will begin providing service between UC Davis and UC Davis Health as early as April 6, 2020.
+12 electric buses will begin providing service between UC Davis and UC Davis Health on April 6, 2020.

 In partnership with the City of Sacramento, Sacramento Regional Transit (Sac RT) and Yolobus, UC Davis is expanding cross-causeway connections with an eye on sustainability.

 The Causeway Connection buses will be open to the public and will offer hourly service between the Davis Campus, downtown Sacramento and UC Davis Health.
 The intercampus shuttle currently chartered by UC Davis for employees, students and patients will run until April 3, 2020.

 Apart from being zero-emission, the new buses offer WiFi, USB charging ports at each seat, and real-time tracking so you can follow the bus along its route.

 - Two doors

 - Bus lowers at stops making wheelchair loading easier